akirasoft/keptn-springoneplatform/README.md

 ## 2) Provision Kubernetes Cluster

 This will provision a cluster on the specified cloud deployment type using the platforms CLI.
-This script will take several minutes to run and you can verify the cluster was created with the the cloud provider console.
+This script will take several minutes to run and you can verify afterwards if the cluster was created with the cloud provider console.

 The cluster will take **5-10 minutes** to provision.

 ## 3) Install Keptn

 This will install the Keptn control plane components into your cluster, using the **Keptn CLI**: `keptn install -c=creds.json --platform=<Cluster>`

 The install will take **5-10 minutes** to perform.